autogrow/go-jelly/README.md

 ### go-intelli

-Currently the IntelliDose is supported when used in combination with the [go-intelli](https://github.com/AutogrowSystems/go-intelli) gateway for event driven readings.
+Currently the IntelliDose is supported when used in combination with the [go-intelli](https://github.com/AutogrowSystems/go-intelli) gateway for event driven readings over the local network.

 ```go
 import "github.com/AutogrowSystems/go-jelly/sfc"